netxms/netxms-doc/admin/agent-management.rst

 File delivery policy is created to automatically upload files form server to agents.

 First root folder or folders should be created - folders with the full path to place where uploaded file and folder structure should be placed.
-Only files are uploaded and updated, folders should already exist on file system, they are not created automatically.
 After folder structure is created files can be added to this structure.
+On policy apply folders will be created if possible and files will be uploaded.

 In file and folder names next macro can be used: